 - We send out e-newsletters to our mailing list of more than 1,000 subscribers, and send out updates (and buy promoted posts) on Facebook.

-- We print 700 posters featuring art from a past Westwood Art Show participant that are printed locally and posted in businesses around the Cincinnati region.
+- We print hundreds of posters featuring art from a past Westwood Art Show participant that are printed locally and posted in businesses around the Cincinnati region.

 - We also spread the word with flyers that we distribute around Cincinnati.